Pembroke Square, Oxford

 Nos 13–14, were built in 1641, consisting of four floors, using rubble construction with a timber frame above.
 Nos 17–18 are Jacobean and nos 36–37 are Georgian in style.

 To the west at the north of the square is Beef Lane, although the road has now been incorporated within the walls of Pembroke College and converted into its "North Quad".
-Samuel Johnson, a student of Pembroke; and J. R. R. Tolkien, a fellow at Pembroke, variously had rooms overlooking the square.
+Samuel Johnson, a student of Pembroke; and J. R. R. Tolkien, a fellow at Pembroke, previously had rooms overlooking the square.